mgeier/insipid-sphinx-theme-nursery/doc/intro.rst

     providing a maximum of screen real estate for and a minimum of distraction from your content.

+accessible
+    *Help needed!*
+    There are some ``aria-label``\s here and there, but the accessibility could certainly be improved in many places.

+mobile-friendly
+    This theme should work fine on mobile devices.
+    It isn't strictly *mobile-first* though,
+    because there is a special sidebar behavior for narrow screens.
+    Considerable care has been taken to make sure all the screen space is available for content and not obstructed by ornamental junk.

 configurable
     The default settings should be perfectly fine for most people.
     But doesn't everyone sometimes like to be special?